News of Interest.TV

 Ronald Reagan Neoliberal Agendas

-Reagan ushered in a new Neoliberal age with Reaganomics— supply-side economics with policies that appealed to producers rather than consumers.
+Reagan ushered in a new “Neoliberal” age with Reaganomics— which was supply-side economics with policies that appealed to producers rather than consumers.
 Reaganomics is also associated with reductions of government regulation of the economy, and government control of the money supply to reduce inflation.

-During Reagan's presidency the economy recovered and grew, unemployment dropped and inflation decreased— but the policies vastly increased the wealth of the top 10 percent of American Families while at the same time also greatly decreasing the incomes of the bottom 10 percent.
+During Reagan’s presidency the economy recovered and grew, unemployment dropped and inflation decreased, and the policies vastly increased the wealth of the top 10% of American families, while at the same time they also decreased the incomes of the bottom 10%.

 From Skeptically.org: